By Debby Machold, MA, MSW, LCSW

 Remind your kids to take steps to prevent illness - Children can continue to reduce their chances of getting sick or passing the coronavirus on to others, by washing their hands with soap and water, not touching their faces, and covering all sneezes and coughs with their elbow or a tissue and immediately re-washing their hands again with soap and water.

 Consider helping others - If you or your child are most comforted when you are able to DO something, consider looking into safe volunteer opportunities or looking after your neighbors and their homes, even if your interaction with them is at a distance.
 Art projects like making cards for others who may also be feeling disconnected during this time can help children stay connected and feel empowered by taking action.
 The positive effect on those who receive these kind gestures is just as important for our collective well-being.

+Read more great tips for parents and other BGCSF stories here!
 To learn more about Behavioral Health Services at Boys & Girls Clubs of San Francisco, please contact your Club’s Behavioral Health Specialist by calling the Club or emailing firstname.lastname@example.org.
-Be on the lookout for our upcoming piece about parental self-care!

 Debby Machold is a 27-year behavioral health professional with 15 years experience at Boys & Girls Clubs of San Francisco.